parzidog/parzidog/README.md

 - 🤝 I’m looking for help with **any tips while working with Typescript or React Native**

-- 👨‍💻 An overview of my projects is available at [parzidog.com](parzidog.com)
+- 👨‍💻 An overview of my projects is available through [my Portfolio](parzidog.com)

 - 📫 How to reach me **parzidog@icloud.com**